 Initially, robotic surgery in urology was used almost exclusively for laparoscopic radical removal of the prostate for prostate cancer.
-This is still the most common robot-assisted procedure.
-However, this modern technology is now being successfully applied in more and more areas.
-Following operations are nowadays performed robot-assisted:
+This is still the most common robot-assisted procedure we perform.
+To date, over 2000 prostatectomies have been performed at the USZ using the DaVinci robot.

 - Radical prostate removal